awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

       rdsClient.failoverDBCluster(request);
   }
   ```
-+ [RebootDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html)\- Failover is not guaranteed in this API\.
++ [RebootDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RebootDBInstance.html) – Failover is not guaranteed in this API\.
 It will shutdown the database on the writer, though, and can be used to test how your application responds to connections dropping \(note that the **ForceFailover **parameter is not applicable for Aurora engines and instead should use the FailoverDBCluster API\)
-+ [ModifyDBCluster ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html)\- Modifying the **Port **will cause an outage when the nodes in the cluster begin listening on a new port\.
++ [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) – Modifying the **Port **will cause an outage when the nodes in the cluster begin listening on a new port\.
 In general your application can respond to this failure by ensuring that only your application controls port changes and can appropriately update the endpoints it depends on, by having someone manually update the port when they make modifications at the API level, or by querying the RDS API in your application to determine if the port has changed\.
-+ [ModifyDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\- Modifying the **DBInstanceClass** will cause an outage
++ [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) – Modifying the **DBInstanceClass** will cause an outage\.
-+ [DeleteDBInstance ](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html)\- Deleting the primary/writer will cause a new DB Instance to be promoted to writer in your DB Cluster
++ [DeleteDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) – Deleting the primary/writer will cause a new DB Instance to be promoted to writer in your DB Cluster\.

 From the application/client side, if using Linux, you can test how the application responds to sudden packet drops based on port, host, or if tcp keepalive packets are not sent or received by using iptables\.